Skip to content

 The canvas consists of:

-1. Nodes — Instances of components, the core building blocks.
+1. Nodes — Triggers and components.
 See Component Nodes.

 2. Connections — Indicate which node listens to which.
 See Data Flow.